Is Jaggery Good For Babies? Benefits And Side Effects

 Is Jaggery Good For Babies?

 Jaggery is usually preferred to white sugar (1).
-Pediatricians recommend avoiding sugar for babies under 12 months of age (2).
+Pediatricians regard refined sugar as one of the foods to avoid for babies under 12 months of age (2).
 Jaggery can be considered an alternative but should be fed in moderation.

 protip_icon Be watchful